laisiyuan-code/Electric-Power-generator/README.md

 - assess whether the design is suitable for portable off-grid scenarios such as camping.

 ## Scope of the Report
-This report focuses on the electrical power generation stage described in the repository.
+This report focuses on the electrical power generation stage.
 It covers the design requirements, system concept, operating principle, component selection, calculations, prototype implementation approach, testing strategy, and evaluation of performance.
-Since the repository itself notes that the RC engine version is high-risk and not recommended as a first build, this report treats the concept primarily as a technical study and emphasizes the safer low-voltage bench-prototype approach for validation.
+Note that the RC engine version is high-risk and not recommended as a first build, but this report treats the concept primarily as a technical study and emphasizes the safer low-voltage bench-prototype approach for validation.

 # 2. Design Requirements / Specifications